Some services for Council Tax and Housing Benefit accounts will not be available during these times:

 - a contact telephone number and email address

 - details of benefits you receive

-- details of the bank account you want the support payment paid into
+- details of the bank account you want the payment made to

-We aim to process your application and make a decision within 3 to 5 working days.
-We will notify you by email of the outcome of your application.
+We aim to process your application and make a decision within 5 to 7 working days.

-Note: If you haven’t heard from us within 5 working days, please check your junk email folder before contacting us.
+If you haven’t heard from us in 7 working days, please check your junk email folder before contacting us.

 Page last updated: